convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/list-components/autoinfinitescroll.md

 Scroll position | Define the position of the infinite scroll element.
 Scroll threshold | Define the threshold distance in percents or pixels, from the bottom of the content.
 Scrollable items | Defines the array of items to bind to.
+Comment | Describes the object comment to include in the documentation report.
+This property generally contains an explanation about the object.
+Identifier | Defines the component identifier.
+Is active | Defines whether the component is active.
+Scroll action | Defines the action to perform when scrolling infinite.